Reproduction, it is said, has always been a matter of politics.

 Women and children were much more likely to be manumitted than men; van Stipriaan observes that men constituted only 21% of the free black population (61).
 So, too, were children of mixed race much more likely to be manumitted – fully 85% of free black children were listed in the censuses as ‘kleurling,’ of mixed race.

 Did Frederica and Eva bargain with the only thing they had available to them: their wombs?
-Were they able to use their reproductive capacities to try to shape positive lives for themselves and their offspring?
+Were they able to use their reproductive capacities to try to shape some sort of positive life for themselves and their offspring?
 What did reproduction mean for enslaved women on Surinamese plantations?

 I only wish I could ask them.